TheBevyFlock/bevy_new_2d/docs/design.md

 - [Screen State](#screen-state)

-When talking about these, use their name followed by "pattern", e.g. "ghe widgets pattern", or "the plugin organization pattern".
+When talking about these, use their name followed by "pattern", e.g. "the widgets pattern", or "the plugin organization pattern".

 ## Plugin Organization